-In this first episode of the governmentality podcast, journalist Allen McDuffee talks with Brooke Gladstone of WNYC’s On The Media about the power of the media, the 2016 election cycle and a post Stewart and Colbert world, among other things.
-And, in the book chat, Allen talks with Arthur Brooks, the president of the American Enterprise Institute, about his book, The Conservative Heart.
+In this first episode of the governmentality podcast, Brooke Gladstone of WNYC’s On The Media discusses the power of the media, the state of our political media, and how she plans to cover the 2016 election cycle, among other things.
+And, in the book chat, Arthur Brooks, the president of the American Enterprise Institute, discusses his book, The Conservative Heart.

 Brooke Gladstone on the questions she keeps in mind while covering the 2016 election cycle: